Generic selectors

 Simple Verbs

-One key to understanding the meaning of a never-before-seen word is by examining the context, including any defining nouns, adjectives and verbs.
+A key to understanding the meaning of a never-before-seen word is by examining the context, including any defining nouns, adjectives and verbs.
 These describe characteristics or attribute capabilities that aid in understanding the word meaning.
 Here is a list of actions (verbs) ascribed to the Holy Spirit.
 Notice that none of them describe those of a living being.

-· “Breathed” by God (John 20:22),
+· Is breathed by God (John 20:22),

-· Is a “gift” of God (Luke 11:13),
+· Is a gift of God (Luke 11:13),

-· Is “poured out” upon a person (Joel 2:28; Titus 3:6),
+· Is poured out upon a person (Joel 2:28; Titus 3:6),

-· “Fills” a person (Acts 2:4),
+· Fills a person (Acts 2:4),

-· “Rests upon” a person (Acts 2:17; 1 Peter 4:14),
+· Rests upon a person (Acts 2:17; 1 Peter 4:14),

-· "Seals" a person (Ephesians 1:13),
+· Seals a person (Ephesians 1:13),

-· “Proceeds” from (properly, out of) God (John 15:26).
+· Proceeds from (properly, out of) God (John 15:26).

 However, there are scriptures in which the Holy Spirit is described as performing in ways that are usually reserved for living beings.
 For example:

 Does speaking establish the Holy Spirit as a living being?
-Aside from the fact that spirit is neuter, it is not enough to make such an assertion any more than claiming Balaam’s donkey was capable of rational thought when God “opened the mouth of the donkey [to speak]” (Numbers 22:28).
-Looking to Scripture for the answer one finds that speaking is a metaphor for the revelations of God:
+Aside from the fact that spirit is neuter, it is not enough to make such an assertion any more than claiming Balaam’s donkey was capable of rational thought when God “opened the mouth of the donkey [to speak]” (Num.
+22:28).
+Looking to Scripture for the answer, one finds that speaking is a metaphor for the revelations of God:

-1 CORINTHIANS 2:9-10 But according as it is written, “The eye has not seen, nor the ear heard, neither have entered into the heart of man, the things which God has prepared for those who love Him.”
-10 But God has revealed them to us by His Spirit, for the Spirit searches all things—even the deep things of God.
+1 CORINTHIANS 2:9-10 But as it is written: “Eye has not seen, nor ear heard, Nor have entered into the heart of man The things which God has prepared for those who love Him.”
+10 But God has revealed them to us through His Spirit.
+For the Spirit searches all things, yes, the deep things of God.

 Reveal is quite an interesting choice in Scripture when describing the function and purpose of the Holy Spirit.
-It means to “take off the cover” in the Greek.
+It literally means to “take off the cover” in the Greek.
 Until the Holy Spirit is involved in a person’s life, there is a veil of mental blindness when it comes to God’s Word:

-In this it is also quite appropriate that the Holy Spirit is described as speaking because everyone thinks in their primary language.
-Language is the means by which thoughts and ideas are conceived; so God communicates by inspiration of the Holy Spirit in the form of words that are manifested in our minds as expressions of one’s primary language.
+In this, it is also quite appropriate that the Holy Spirit is described as speaking because everyone thinks in their primary language.
+Language is the means by which thoughts and ideas are conceived; so God communicates by inspiration of the Holy Spirit in the form of words that are manifested in our minds as expressions in one’s primary language.
 This was exactly what occurred when Peter and the apostles were speaking to the crowds on Pentecost:

-ACTS 2:4-11 And they [the apostles] were all filled with the Holy Spirit; and they began to speak with other languages, as the Spirit gave them the words to proclaim.
-5 Now there were many Jews who were sojourning in Jerusalem, devout men from every nation under heaven.
-6 And when word of this went out, the multitude came together and were confounded, because each one heard them speaking in his own language.
-7 And they were all amazed, and marveled, saying to one another, “Behold, are not all these who are speaking Galileans?
-8 Then how is it that we hear each one in our own language in which we were born?
-9 Parthians and Medes and Elamites, and those who inhabit Mesopotamia, and Judea and Cappadocia, Pontus and Asia, 10 Both Phrygia and Pamphylia, Egypt and the parts of Libya which are near Cyrene, and the Romans who are sojourning here, both Jews and proselytes, 11 Cretes and Arabians; we hear them speaking in our own languages the great things of God.”
+ACTS 2:4-11 And they [the apostles] were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.
+5 And there were dwelling in Jerusalem Jews, devout men, from every nation under heaven.
+6 And when this sound occurred, the multitude came together, and were confused, because everyone heard them speak in his own language.
+7 Then they were all amazed and marveled, saying to one another, “Look, are not all these who speak Galileans?
+8 “And how is it that we hear, each in our own language in which we were born?
+9 “Parthians and Medes and Elamites, those dwelling in Mesopotamia, Judea and Cappadocia, Pontus and Asia, 10 “Phrygia and Pamphylia, Egypt and the parts of Libya adjoining Cyrene, visitors from Rome, both Jews and proselytes, 11 “Cretans and Arabs–we hear them speaking in our own tongues the wonderful works of God.”

 There were at least seventeen different nations represented; yet, every person heard the apostles speaking and understood them in their own language!
 This was a work of the Holy Spirit as noted in verse four.
 All the people wondered how this was possible and the answer is in the Bible as described by one simple word: